jiangxiluning/FOTS.PyTorch/README.md

   ```
   Answer: Yes, the backbone network is used as a feature extractor, so we do not need to modify the weights.

+- For crnn, the padding size should all be 1, since the width may less than the kernel size, and the outputs' sizes of
+conv layer in CRNN are all the same?

 # Instruction

 ## Requirements